SongOfTheFallen/nhentai-downloader/README.md

 You may also set `HOST` and `PORT` there to bind the backend to a different address.
 If the backend runs elsewhere, update `VITE_API_BASE_URL` in `frontend/.env`.

+The endpoint `/api/stats` returns the total number of pages and the size of the manga directory in bytes.

 4. Build the frontend for production:

 ```bash